 Design and Technology at Higham, aims to inspire children through a broad range of practical experiences to create designs which solve real and relevant problems within a variety of different contexts.
 Pupils are encouraged to become independent, creative problem-solvers and thinkers as individuals and as part of a team.
 The iterative design process (design, make, evaluate) is fundamental and runs throughout the teaching in all year groups.
 This process encourages children to identify real and relevant problems, evaluate existing products and then take risks and innovate when designing and creating solutions using skills from across the curriculum; maths, science computing and art.
 As part of the process time is built in to discuss, evaluate and improve on prototypes using specific design criteria.
-Opportunities are provided for children to study key events and individuals who have helped shape the world, showing the real impact of design and technology on the wider environment, helping to inspire children to become the next generation of innovators.

 Our design technology lessons give pupils the skills and knowledge that enable them to think creatively and imaginatively to design, make and evaluate products.
 Planning and teaching allows for the revision of ideas to become part of good practice and ultimately helps to build a depth to children understanding.
 Through revisiting and consolidating skills, children build on prior knowledge alongside introducing new skills, deepening their critical thinking and encouraging a greater level of challenge.
 The revision and introduction of key vocabulary is built into each unit of work.
 Food technology is implemented across the curriculum with children developing an understanding of where food comes from, the importance of a varied and healthy diet and how to prepare this.
 Through carefully planned, well-resourced and delivered lessons, we intend to inspire pupils to develop a love of Design and Technology and see how it has helped shaped the ever-evolving technological world they live in.